iRobotEducation/create3_docs/docs/hw/mechanical.md

 ### Cable ties
 Cable ties (also known as zip ties) can be threaded through the 3 mm holes.
 2.5 mm widths are common and fit nicely.
+### Twist ties
+Twist ties are a quick, cheap, and reusable way for holding wires or other non-structural pieces.
 ### Plastic Rivets
 Push-in, split-shank plastic rivets (either for M3 or 0.115" holes) are fast and inexpensive ways to mount thin stock to the Create® 3 robot's faceplate.
 ### Highly sophisticated interlocking brick system